jordypereira/graphql_learning_process/docs/Ben_Awad/GraphQL_Typescript_Server/episode0.md

 `yarn add graphql-yoga`

-Vervang de content van index.ts door de Quickstart.
+Quickstart tells us to change our index.ts.
-Voor de Typescript rules moeten we elke variabele nog een type geven.
-Je kan ze gewoon op `: any` zetten.
+Our Typescript rules say that every variabele needs to be defined.
+For now we can give them `: any`.

-Als we nu `yarn start` doen kunnen we onze app testen op localhost:4000.
+Run `yarn start` and we can see our app on localhost:4000.
-Type hello en je krijgt Hello World terug.
+Type hello and we get Hello World back.
 Perfect.

 ## Nodemon

-[Nodemon](https://www.npmjs.com/package/nodemon) restart de server als je code veranderd. `yarn add -D nodemon`.
-Verander je startup script naar nodemon --exec.
+[Nodemon](https://www.npmjs.com/package/nodemon) restarts the server if you change code. `yarn add -D nodemon`.
+Change your startup script to nodemon --exec.